-The School District requires that all of the following treatment to the student. g information be provided before it will administer medication or
+The School District requires that all of the following treatment to the student. s information be provided before it will administer medication or

 Name of Student Address

 School Class/Grade

-I have prescribed the following medication $\mathcal{C}{\mathcal{C}}}}}}}}}}$
+I have prescribed the following medication 2) < ((

 Beginning Date Ending Date

 Dosage, instructions, or precautions:

-bosage, instructions, or precautions.
+Dosage, instructions, or precautions.

 Report the following side effects to my office imme ediately

-111

 Physician's Signature Telephone

 Printed/Typed Name Date

 AUTHORIZATION FOR STAFF The following staff members are authorized to adm ninister the above-prescribed medication(s)/treatment(s):

-Principal Ÿ
+Principal 7